5axes/CustomSupportCylinder/README.md

 - **Clicking existing support cylinder + Ctrl** switch automaticaly to the Translate Tool to modify the position of the support.

-* The length of the support is automaticaly set from the pick point to the construction plate of the printer.
+* The length of the support is automaticaly set from the pick point to the construction plate.

 - Before to slice your model, uncheck the "Generate Support" checkbox in the right panel **(if you want to use ONLY custom supports)**